2014 Nebraska Danger season

 The 2014 Nebraska Danger season was the fourth season for the Nebraska Danger as a professional indoor football franchise and their fourth in the Indoor Football League (IFL).
 One of nine teams competing in the IFL for the 2014 season, the Nebraska Danger were members of the Intense Conference.
 For the fourth consecutive year, the team played their home games under head coach Mike Davis in the Eihusen Arena at the Heartland Events Center in Grand Island, Nebraska.

 History

 The Danger were successful in the 2013 regular season, clinching the Intense Conference and qualifying for the IFL playoffs for the first time.
 The team defeated the Colorado Ice to win the Intense Conference but lost the United Bowl to the Sioux Falls Storm.
 The Danger were named the IFL Franchise of the Year for 2013.
-Quarterback Jameel Sewell was named both the IFL's Most Valuable Player and its Offensive Player of the Year.
+Quarterback Jameel Sewell was named both the IFL Most Valuable Player and its Offensive Player of the Year.